 \subsection{The choice of $k$}

-An important problem for practitioners that we have not addressed yet is how to choose the parameter $k$ optimally.
-Indeed, the number $k$ should not be too small since the more observations we use, the more accurate our conclusions are.
-On the other hand, it should not be too large because, roughly speaking, the tail may ``end'' earlier and our conclusions about tail behavior in this case will turn out to be incorrect.
+An important problem for practitioners is the optimal choice of $k.$ It should not be too small, since the more observations we use, the more accurate our conclusions are, but it should not be too large because, roughly speaking, the tail may ``end'' earlier and our conclusions about tail behavior in this case may turn out to be incorrect.

-As related to estimation of various parameters in the framework of statistics of extremes, there are a lot of papers in the literature devoted to the problem of optimal selection of $k.$ For instance, we refer to \cite{Dani} and Section 5.4, \cite{Gomes2}, for the review of such methods for tail index estimation and to \cite{Marrod} for those for extremal index estimation, respectively.
-These methods are most often based on either some empirical principles, like choosing the optimal value of estimator from some interval of stability of its values, or on optimization of some metrics (e.g., MSE), often with using bootstrap.
+There are many papers devoted to the optimal selection of $k$ in more general context.
+For instance, we refer to \cite{Dani} for a review of such methods for tail index estimation, see also Section 5.4 in \cite{Gomes2}, and to \cite{Marrod} for those for extremal index estimation.
+These methods are most often based on either empirical principles, like choosing the optimal value of estimator from some interval of stability of its values, or on optimization of some metrics (e.g., MSE), often using the bootstrap.

-However, the methods of choosing $k$ proposed for some estimators in the framework of statistics of extremes are not suitable for this purpose when testing the hypotheses about distribution tails.
-Indeed, a test statistic quite often has a steady increasing or decreasing trend as $k$ increases, hence the stability interval method cannot be used, and almost never tends to a certain finite value, hence the method of optimizing some metric in the form that used for parameter estimation cannot be applied as well.
-As a rule, in papers devoted to testing hypotheses about distribution tails this question is omitted.
-Moreover, the most comprehensive review \cite{hueslerpeng} to date of methods for testing hypotheses about distribution tails suggests that the optimal selection of $k$ is an open problem.
+However, the methods of choosing $k$ proposed in the framework of statistics of extremes are unsuitable when distinguishing between distribution tail models.
+Indeed, statistics of such procedures and tests quite often have a steady increasing or decreasing trend as $k$ increases, so the stability interval method cannot be used, and almost never tends to a certain finite value, implying that the method of optimizing some metric in the form that used for parameter estimation cannot be applied either.
+To the best of our knowledge, so far in papers devoted to testing hypotheses about distribution tails this question has been omitted.
+Moreover, the most comprehensive review to date of methods for testing hypotheses about distribution tails \cite{hueslerpeng} suggests that the optimal selection of $k$ is an open problem.